-Interpreting their act as an invitation to idolatry, as an attempt to set up an alternate center of worship to rival the national shrine recently constructed at Shilo, the people send the fiery Pinchas son of El'azar (see Bemidbar Chapter 25 for more on his career), accompanied by ten tribal elders, to dissuade them.
-Again, just as they had almost two decades earlier, Reuven and Gad must explain their true motives and calm Israel's fears:
+Interpreting their act as an invitation to idolatry, as an attempt to set up an alternate center of worship to rival the national shrine recently constructed at Shilo, the people send the fiery Pinchas son of El'azar, accompanied by ten tribal elders, to dissuade them.
+Again, Reuven and Gad must explain their true motives and calm Israel's fears:

-...Mighty Lord God, Mighty Lord God, He knows and Israel will know that if (we did this) in rebellion or as a trespass against God, He will not save us this day.
-We (did not) build this altar to rebel against God, we did not erect it to offer sacrifice...we were rather concerned that in the future, your children will say to ours: 'what do you have with God the Lord of Israel?
+...we (did not) build this altar to rebel against God, we did not erect it to offer sacrifice...we were rather concerned that in the future, your children will say to ours: 'what do you have with the God the Lord of Israel?
 Did God not place a boundary between us, Reuven and Gad, the River Yarden!
 You have no share with God!'...we therefore decided to build this altar... as a witness between us and you for generations to come...that we will serve God...so that your children will not say tomorrow to our children 'you have no share with God!'...Pinchas the Priest, the congregation's princes and the leaders that were with him heard the explanation offered by Reuven, Gad and Menashe, and they received it favorably...
 (Yehoshua 22:21-30).

-Significantly, the structure of the above debate follows the very one set down earlier in Sefer Bemidbar.
+Significantly, the structure of the above debate follows the very one set down in our parasha.
 Here again, the tribes of Reuven and Gad decide on a striking unilateral move, the ire of Israel is aroused when their motives are justifiably misinterpreted, Reuven and Gad must then mollify the people and explain that their true intent is noble and above reproach, and the matter is finally resolved to everyone's satisfaction.
-Unlike the earlier situation though, in which Reuven and Gad feared Moshe's reaction but never doubted their decision, as they now approach the shores of the river, their palpable fear swirls below its murky surface.
-By consciously choosing to remain on its eastern side, Reuven, Gad and Menashe now realize that they will drive a wedge between themselves and the rest of Israel.
+At the same time, though, an ominous undercurrent of fear swirls below the surface as they approach the shores of the river.
+By consciously choosing to remain on its eastern side, Reuven, Gad and Menashe realize that they will drive a wedge between themselves and the rest of Israel.
 Though they may have fought on their behalf when the people entered Canaan, though they may wish to still participate in the national service of God centered at Shilo, they know that their share in Israel's fortunes will not be equivalent.
-The latent reservations that earlier worried Moshe, now worry them.
+The latent reservations that worried Moshe, now worry them.
 Israel may come to resent their non-involvement in the daily trials and triumphs of national life in Canaan, and may eventually reject their claim to be part of the people.